Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Results

 \subsection{Experiments setup}

-\textbf{Dataset selection and experiments design.} In Table \ref{tab:dataset}, we have carefully curated a collective training dataset from seven public datasets.
-We select datasets from three key dimensions, including body region, modality, and clinical targets, allowing us to analyze their impacts under the universal segmentation paradigm.
-To measure model scalability, we investigate the impact of model size on performance under both traditional training and universal segmentation paradigms.
-In addition, the upstream multi-task training encourages the model to learn generalizable representations.
-Therefore, we further evaluate Hermes' capability under the settings of transfer learning, incremental learning and generalization with two additional datasets.
+\textbf{Dataset selection and experiment design.} Our collective training dataset, detailed in Table \ref{tab:dataset}, comprises eleven public datasets, chosen for their variety in body regions, modalities, and clinical targets.
+We assess model scalability by exploring the effect of model size on performance in both traditional and universal segmentation approaches.
+In addition, we further evaluate Hermes' capability in downstream tasks under the settings of transfer learning, incremental learning and generalization with two additional datasets.
+Finally, we show the priors learned by Hermes are able to accurately capture the complex relationships between tasks and modalities.

 \textbf{Standardized preprocessing.} Training with diverse and heterogeneous data is a non-trivial problem.
-To address these, we implement a standardized preprocessing pipeline for all datasets.
+We implement a standardized preprocessing pipeline for all datasets.
 Firstly, we align all images to the same coordinate system and resample the spacing to a uniform $1.5\times 1.5\times 1.5\ mm$.
-Subsequently, we normalize image intensities; for CT data, we employ a clipping window of [-990, 500], while for MR data, we clip at the 2nd and 98th percentiles of the intensity distribution.
+Subsequently, we normalize image intensities; for CT data, we employ a clipping window of [-990, 500], while for MR and PET data, we clip at the 2nd and 98th percentiles of the intensity distribution.
 Finally, we conduct z-score normalization on each image, ensuring that all data exhibits a zero mean and unit standard deviation.